 Find out more about Nancy’s Fine Arts Museum.

+Things to see in Nancy #9.
 School of Nancy Museum

 The museum of the École de Nancy is located in the villa of Eugène Corbin and display the diversity of the creative techniques practiced by artists of the “School of Nancy” (furniture, art objects, glassware, stained-glass, leather, ceramics, textiles…) hence restoring the atmosphere of the period.